 Out of ideas?
 Analyze how competitors grow their Facebook presence and what tricks they use for better engagement.
 But remember: you don’t spy to copy them but differentiate yourself from them.

-Grow the community, listen to your audience, respond to their interests and needs, reflect their values through your brand’s global goal, add a human element to your brand story — and your Facebook business page will sparkle on the SMM horizon.
+Grow the community, listen to your audience, respond to their interests and needs, reflect their values through your brand’s global goal, add a human element to your brand story — and your Facebook business page optimization will help you sparkle on the SMM horizon.